Get to know our partner-network…

 Within the project the DGLAB will be in charge of coordinating the travelling exhibition on “European Discoveries”.

-Cork Institute of Technology is an institute of higher education located in Cork, in the south west of Ireland.
-The Institute offers a wide range of flexible full-time, part-time and online higher education courses (at all levels up to and including PhD) in art & design, business, engineering, humanities, music, maritime studies and science & information technology.
-A student population of more than 15,000 enjoys a vibrant campus life with excellent support services and sporting facilities.
-CIT has a number of successful research, innovation, knowledge exchange and enterprise engagement centres which have had many notable achievements, and have been successful in attracting Irish, EU and international funding.
-Among these are the Rubicon Centre, Hincks Centre for Entrepreneurship Excellence, Nimbus and CREATE Research Centres, CIT Extended Campus and the institute’s Department of Technology Enhanced Learning (TEL)
+Munster Technological University (MTU) is a multi-campus technological university, contributing to the region through the provision of academic programmes that support student development and opportunities, education and research.
+MTU has an extensive and impressive regional footprint with six campuses across the South-West region in Cork and Kerry, and a student body of 18,000.
+The University offers a wide range of flexible full-time, part-time and online higher education courses (at all levels up to and including PhD) in art & design, business, engineering, humanities, music, maritime studies and science & information technology.
+MTU has a number of successful research, innovation, knowledge exchange and enterprise engagement centres which have had many notable achievements, and have been successful in attracting Irish, EU and international funding.
+Among these are the Rubicon Centre, Hincks Centre for Entrepreneurship Excellence, Nimbus and CREATE Research Centres, MTU Extended Campus and the University’s Department of Technology Enhanced Learning (TEL).

-The Department of TEL are the main entity within the institute partnering on the Digital Treasures project.
+The Department of TEL is the main entity within the University partnering on the Digital Treasures project.
 The project articulates well with their ongoing EU-funded activities and their strategic priority of “Maintaining, sustaining and extending exploratory research into the enhancement and enrichment of the teaching and learning process through technology.”
 Their role in the project which revolves around the development of an archival literacy online course builds on their extensive experience and expertise in developing e-learning solutions for a range of user and client needs as well as the mainstream function of the department in supporting a range of full online and blended programmes.
-Additionally the Institute will develop an interactive transmedial aspect to add to the travelling exhibitions.
+Additionally, the University will develop an interactive transmedial aspect to add to the travelling exhibitions.

 ICARUS – International Centre for Archival Research